How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 The optimal brewing time for a Moka pot is usually between 5-8 minutes.

-When using a moka pot on an electric stove, you should turn down the heat to low when about half of the water has brewed into the top chamber.
+When using a moka pot on an electric stove, you should turn the heat down when about half of the water has brewed into the top chamber.

 This will help prevent over-extraction and ensure that your coffee tastes great every time.

-A good rule of thumb is to keep an eye on how quickly or slowly water fills up in the upper chamber and adjust accordingly.
+A good rule of thumb is to observe how quickly or slowly water fills the upper chamber and adjust accordingly.

 Adapting Moka Pots For Induction Stovetops

-Induction stovetops use electromagnetic energy to directly heat cookware, which means that not all Moka Pots can be used on them.
+Induction stovetops use electromagnetic energy to heat cookware directly, which means that not all Moka Pots can be used on them.

 • Use steel or cast iron Moka Pot: Induction stovetops require cookware with magnetic properties, so using stainless steel or cast iron Moka Pot is ideal.